Disc0erg0sum/TheTimeMachine/README.md

 1. Don't panic

-2. care the docs
+2. Take care of the docs

-3. keep the Code clean
+3. Keep the Code clean

 4. Easter Eggs are welcome!